k78ma/quartz/content/3A/MTE 321/Normal Stresses for Beams in Bending.md

 $$
 \sigma_{x}=-\frac{M_{z}y}{I_{z}}
 $$
 where $y$ is the distance from the neutral axis.
 Note that the negative sign makes it so that positive $y$ is compression, and negative $y$ is tension, just like we want.
+- If the beam is bending downward, don't use the negative!

-$I$ is the *second moment of area* about the $z$-axis:
+$I$ is the *moment of inertia* or second moment of area about the $z$-axis:
 $$
 I=\int y^{2} \, dA
 $$